-We are involved in discussions and legal and consensual proceedings with customers with respect to our claims paying practices.
+We are involved in discussions and consensual proceedings with insureds with respect to our claims paying practices.
+In addition, holders of loans that did not consent to the Agreement with CHL may bring legal proceedings against MGIC with respect to such loans.
 Although it is reasonably possible that when these discussions or proceedings are completed we will not prevail in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
-We estimate the maximum exposure associated with these discussions and proceedings to be approximately \$29 million, although we believe we will ultimately resolve these matters for significantly less than this amount.
+We estimate the maximum exposure associated with these discussions and proceedings to be approximately \$218 million, although we believe we will ultimately resolve these matters for significantly less than this amount.